southwickIO/cloudy-rabbit/README.md

 6. **Detect Network Packet Fragmentation** (df.sh) - Must be run as sudo.
 This script checks MTU size and listens to all interfaces for network packet fragmentation.
 Fragmentation is a lowish level indicator on it's own, but can help detect IDS evasion.
 7. **Banner Grabber** (bg.sh) - Collects banners using nmap for some of the more popular ports.
 8. **Detect IIS Lockdown Tool** (di.py) - This script checks a remote server to see if it is an IIS server.
 If so, a check is done for the IIS Lockdown Tool.
 The IIS Lockdown Tool is a security tool developed by Microsoft to help secure IIS web servers.
+9. **Detect Mod_headers** (dm.py) - This script checks a remote server to see if it is an Apache Server.
+If so, a check is done for mod_headers.
+Apache mod_headers is a module for the Apache web server that allows you to modify HTTP request and response headers.
+This allows a network defender to obfuscate banners if wanted.

 ## Todo
-- [ ] script that detects apache mod headers.
-This could detect false or off banners (p)
 - [ ] script that detects and apache2.conf serversignature/server token settings.
 This could detect false or off banners (p)
 - [ ] simple proxy creator script (p/b)
 - [ ] http tunelling detection script.
 See ../res/Detecting HTTP tunneling